 Learning multi-granular attack sequences.
 Achieving a multigranular attack is non-trivial due to the combinatorial explosion arising from the numerous possible actions, e.g., perturbation granularities, target positions in the document, and replacement content, posing a significant computational challenge.
-To address this challenge, we formulate the multi-granular ranking attack problem as a sequential decision-making process [40, 42].
-In this process, the attacker sequentially introduces a perturbation at a specific level of granularity, i.e., word-level, phrase-level, or sentence-level, guided by the perturbations in the preceding steps.
+To tackle this, we formulate the multi-granular ranking attack as a sequential decision-making process [34].
+In this process, the attacker sequentially introduces a perturbation at a specific granularity, i.e., word, phrase, or sentence, guided by perturbations in the preceding steps.

 Within the sequential decision-making process, the discrete and non-differentiable nature of the text space presents a challenge in finding a direct supervisory signal to facilitate the incorporation of multi-granular perturbations.
-Therefore, we propose RL-MARA, a novel reinforcement learning (RL) framework [59] to navigate an appropriate sequential multi-granular ranking attack path.
+Therefore, we propose RL-MARA, a novel reinforcement learning (RL) framework [50] to navigate an appropriate sequential multi-granular ranking attack path.

-Following [5, 33, 64], our focus is on a practical and challenging decision-based black-box setting [2], where the adversary lacks direct access to model information and can only query the target NRM.
-We train a surrogate ranking model to substitute and achieve comparable performance to the black-box target NRM.
+Following [5, 29, 53], our focus is on a practical and challenging decision-based black-box setting [2], where the adversary lacks direct access to model information and can only query the target NRM.
+We train a surrogate ranking model to imitate the black-box target NRM.
 We combine the surrogate ranking model with a large language model (LLM) to form the complete environment, to provide rewards for assessing the effectiveness of the multi-granular attack and the naturalness of the perturbed document, respectively.
-We set up a multi-granular attacker by building upon existing single-granular attack methods agents.
-A sub-agent and a meta-agent are designed in a cooperative manner: the sub-agent is tasked to identify multi-granular vulnerabilities in the document as attack targets, while the metaagent is tasked to generate and organize perturbations into a final perturbation sequence, respectively.
+We set up a multi-granular attacker by building upon existing singlegranular attack methods agents.
+A sub-agent and a meta-agent are designed in a cooperative manner: the sub-agent is tasked to identify multi-granular vulnerabilities in the document as attack targets, while the meta-agent is tasked to generate and organize perturbations into a final perturbation sequence, respectively.
 During the RL process, the attacker sequentially incorporates perturbations until the cumulative perturbation exceeds a predefined budget.

 Main findings.
-We conduct experiments on two web search benchmark datasets, MS MARCO Document Ranking [43] and ClueWeb09-B [7].
+We conduct experiments on two web search benchmark datasets, MS MARCO Document Ranking [35] and ClueWeb09-B [7].
 Experimental results demonstrate that RL-MARA significantly improves the document ranking of target documents and thus achieves a higher attack success rate than existing singlegranular ranking attack baselines.
 According to automatic and human naturalness evaluations, RL-MARA could maintain the semantic consistency and fluency of adversarial examples.